galasa-dev/cli/docs/generated/galasactl.md

 ```
   -h, --help         help for galasactl
   -l, --log string   File to which log information will be sent.
 Any folder referred to must exist.
 An existing file will be over-written.
+Specify "-" to log to stderr.
+Defaults to not logging.
 ```

 ### SEE ALSO